 - Spectrum Hamilton: www.spectrumhamilton.ca, “Hamilton’s LGBTQ+ handbook resources for the Community, Family, and Friends”

 Relay For Life

-Relay for Life is a community fundraiser and 12-hour event in partnership with the Canadian Cancer Society, where we raise money all year up the event day.
-Together, we will join at DBAC to celebrate survivors, those still fighting and to remember any of those we have lost.
+Relay for Life is a community fundraiser and event in partnership with the Canadian Cancer Society, where we raise money all year up the event day.
+This year, we will join together virtually to celebrate survivors, those still fighting and to remember any of those we have lost.

 If you have any questions, email email@example.com

 The McMaster Social Sciences Society is committed to participating in the annual Trick-or-Eat campaign to support Food Banks Canada, that raises non-perishable food donations by going door-to-door for Halloween.

 Thank you to all those who donated and came out this year!!

 Every year The MSSS and our Blu Cru team take part in Shinerama.